R Praggnanandhaa in 2026: World No. 8 Indian Grandmaster and Candidates Qualifier

 Rameshbabu Praggnanandhaa Net Worth and Salary

-Rameshbabu Praggnanandhaa’s net worth is currently around ₹17 crores ($2 Million) which is a result of his outstanding performance in his chess career.
+Rameshbabu Praggnanandhaa’s net worth is currently around ₹9 crores (USD $1 Million) which is a result of his outstanding performance in his chess career.
 He has added to his wealth through several national and international tournaments.
-He is one of the most successful and highest-paid chess players.
+He is one of the top Indian and successful young chess players in the world.
 Most of his wealth comes from his social media, brand promotions, prize money, brand endorsements, investments, and collaborations with several companies.
-According to sources, he earns ₹1 crore annually, including sponsorships from Adani Sportsline, Ramco, and Play Magnus.
+According to sources, he earns ₹2 crore annually, including sponsorships from Adani Sportsline, Ramco, and Play Magnus.

 Rameshbabu Praggnanandhaa Facts